ranit532/Content-processing-solution-accelerator/README.md

 ## Local development - step by step (runnable)

 Prerequisites
 - Docker & Docker Compose
 - Python 3.11
 - Node 18+ / npm
 - Optional: Azure CLI and azd if you will deploy to Azure
+- **Backend Python dependencies:**
+   - All required packages are listed in `src/requirements.txt`.
+   - Make sure `python-dateutil` and `python-dotenv` are present (added for date parsing and .env support).

 1) Clone and prepare
 ```bash
 git clone https://github.com/your-org/my-content-processing-solution-accelerator.git
 cd my-content-processing-solution-accelerator
 ```

 2) Python environment
 ```bash